mbernalflo/mbernalflo/README.md

 #### 🗂️ Past Projects
 - Bachelor's Thesis: Lockdown influence on the San Rossore Estate wildlife: preliminary results.
 - Master Thesis: “Mate choice and song analysis in a colour polymorphic grasshopper”
+- Developing tools for the analysis of grasshoper's songs.

 #### 🛠 Programming skills
 - R